Do you want to know what viral content marketing really is?

 2. Decide what kind of story you’re going to tell

 One version of storytelling is in to get other people to act and do something positive.
 If you tell a story that motivates people, you can get them to act.
 Another way of storytelling is to tell people about yourself.
 You can have a story telling about the difficulties and successes you went through.
-It could be motivational. this can help inspire other people to resonate on your story and follow your personal brand, follow you over the social channels.
+It could be motivational. this can help inspire other people to resonate with your story and follow your personal brand, follow you over social channels.

 Personal storytelling is extraordinary. when people get to know you, they relate more, they’re more likely to follow you, and your personal brand is more likely to grow.